 This Pattern Memory game trains spatial recall including memory for visual patterns and location of objects.
+The game includes 20 levels of increasingly complex block patterns.

 Wait for the game to load, then click the "START" button on the game.